shader-slang/slang/docs/command-line-slangc-reference.md

 **-source-embed-style &lt;[source-embed-style](#source-embed-style)&gt;**

 If source embedding is enabled, defines the style used.
+When enabled (with any style other than `none`), will write compile results into embeddable source for the target language.
+If no output file is specified, the output is written to stdout.
+If an output file is specified it is written either to that file directly (if it is appropriate for the target language), or it will be output to the filename with an appropriate extension.

+Note for C/C++ with u16/u32/u64 types it is necessary to have `#include &lt;stdint.h&gt;` before the generated file.

 <a id="source-embed-name"></a>